Mumuskeh/Uncle-Yar-s-Workshop-for-pull-requests-/00 Vanilla - Weapons/NPC loadouts files rank fix/readme.txt

 Also added "extra" sections to most faction ranks that lacked them.
 This makes easier for mods to add grenades to NPC loadouts.

 The odd ranks (trainee, professional, expert, legend) are barely used most of the time.
 Some mods try to add weapons to them, and fail because of this.
-I may come back and enable them for proper use, but that may require some extensive balancing effort that I'm not sure I'm capable off
+I may come back and enable them for proper use, but that may require some extensive balancing effort that I'm not sure I'm capable off.

 Proper loadout overhauls may not be compatible with these changes.